 #012

-Welcome to this week's edition of Freelance Fuel, where, as always, we share curated content that can hopefully inspire your business, or be the starting point to get started.
+Welcome to this week's edition of Freelance Fuel, where, as always, we share curated content that will hopefully inspire your business or get you started.

-Today we look at a podcast that deserves a-rotation, how to get more out of your hard-earned traffic, a legendary graduation speech from Jim Carrey, and how the one-man army, Designjoy, wanted to start from scratch.
+Today we take a look at a podcast that deserves a-rotation, how you can get more out of your hard-earned traffic, a legendary commencement speech from Jim Carrey, and how the one-man army, Designjoy, would start from 0.

 Let's get started.